reinvented-stuff/nginx-mail-auth-http-server/README.md

 ## Run in Docker/Podman

-We currently publish docker images only on github.
+We currently publish docker images on [github](https://github.com/reinvented-stuff/nginx-mail-auth-http-server/packages/586191) and [quay.io](https://quay.io/repository/reinventedstuff/nginx-mail-auth-http-server).

 In order to pull any images from there you need to have a personal github token.
 Please, refer to the official documantation: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token